Close

 Local residents who have questions can always contact us.

-• 18.
-Will INEOS also flare on Project ONE?
+• Will INEOS flare on Project ONE?

 Flaring removes flammable gases safely.
 This is important to ensure the safety of a chemical site, in the interest of all employees and local residents.